 You might also enjoy Merlin Bird ID, a powerful app that offers quick bird identification help for beginning or advanced birders.

-HBW Alive users are savvy about bird taxonomy and its implications.
-Obviously, the taxonomies used by HBW/BirdLife and eBird/Clements differ somewhat, but we have already carefully matched the species concepts between the two taxonomies.
+The taxonomies used by HBW/BirdLife and eBird/Clements differ, but we have carefully matched the species concepts between the two taxonomies.
 The migration of your My Birding data required a transfer to our taxonomy, but we maintained the observations at the finest scale possible, such that species reported in My Birding but not split by eBird were retained as the equivalent subspecies group in eBird.
 We continue to work closely with the HBW/BirdLife team—and other taxonomic authorities (e.g., IOC)—towards achieving more consensus and standardization in avian taxonomy.

 Josep del Hoyo, co-founder of Lynx Edicions and Senior Editor of Handbook of Birds of the World, sent words of welcome as HBW Alive finds a new home.
 Read Josep’s welcome here.

 Please write us with any questions or concerns.
-Like most nonprofits, we have a small staff, with only one person doing customer support for 8000 customers.
-We ask for your patience as we try to get back to you Monday through Friday, 8 – 4 pm.
-Meanwhile, please check the Subscription FAQs, Terms of Sale, and the About page for answers to common questions.
+Like most nonprofits, we have a small staff, with only one person doing customer support during weekly business hours.
+We ask for your patience as we try to get back to you Monday through Friday, 8 – 4 pm EST. Meanwhile, please check the Subscription FAQs, Terms of Sale, and the About pages for answers to common questions.

-Subscription and access questions can be directed to our contact form.
+Subscription and access questions are best directed to our contact form.